 The RDP mirrors the Vitae Researcher Development Framework (RDF) which enables an individually tailored developmental journey.
 You may wish to use the Training Needs Analysis template to guide and record your development.

 The Doctoral College continually expands your provisions and is committed to providing a high-quality programme, which is suitable and accessible for all our postgraduate researchers.
-As part of this dedication, a Postgraduate Researcher Development Steering Group has been convened to drive developments forward.
-If you are a postgraduate researcher and would like to be involved please get in touch.

 How the Researcher Development Programme works